NOGRAPHY/NOGRAPHY/README.md

 In order to see the demo, just execute the tests with `pytest`.
 Two test images will be generated with bounding boxes around them.

 ## Encoder
-Here we take an input-string and convert it to a list of chunks in binary representation.
+Here we take an input string and convert it to a list of chunks in binary representation.

 ## Decoder
 Here we take a list of chunks of binary digits and convert it to its string representation.

 ## Font Training Data Generator
 This module generates images of text for training of neural networks.
 - [font_augmenter.py](font_trainingsdata_generator/font_augmenter.py) - For augmenting images.
 [TextRecognitionDataGenerator](https://github.com/Belval/TextRecognitionDataGenerator) might be a better alternative.

 ## Embedder
-// TODO
+By passing an input text and a secret message, this module creates a PDF file displaying the input text.
+The secret message is embedded in the input text by perturbing the single glyphs.